Nature-based Solutions FAQ

 Nature is a vital part of our ways of living, being intrinsically connected to cultural heritage, economic activities, health, climate and biodiversity.
 In this context, actions that seek to protect, restore or sustainably manage natural ecosystems could easily be framed as NbS.
 However, it is important to stress that, in order to be considered a nature-based solution, the initiative needs also to address societal benefits:

-• It is ALSO NOT a one-fits-all solution – consideration for local context is key for any NbS project, new or existing.
+- It is NOT a one-fits-all solution – consideration for local context is key for any NbS project, new or existing.

-Ultimately, NbS IS NOT a substitute for rapid decarbonisation – they can raise the ambition profile to achieve the climate targets while preserving the natural world and its habitants.
+- Ultimately, NbS IS NOT a substitute for rapid decarbonisation – NbS can raise the ambition profile to achieve the climate targets while preserving the natural world and its inhabitants.

 What is the full range of benefits that nature-based solutions can provide?